Our programme is available to members only. Guests of members are welcome for a fee of £10.00 per lecture or £5.00 for students (14-22 years of age)

 Nick is of local stock, brought up in Horningsham, the Longleat estate village, and educated at Sherborne.
 Having lived for many years near Cambridge, retirement has given him the opportunity to return home to the West Country, moving to Swallowcliffe in 2019.
 The Nadder Valley Arts Society gives Nick and his wife, Helen, huge pleasure and has brought them many friends.

-John has lived in Tisbury for five years and was elected to the committee in April 2021.
+John has lived in Tisbury since 2018 and was elected to the committee in April 2021.
 Knowing what he likes without knowing an awful lot about art, he joined the Arts Society as a way of learning more about the Arts whilst meeting new people from the area.

 CLAIRE WITHAM